What Is Static Application Security Testing (SAST)?

 SAST vs. SCA

 The ideal synergy?
 Combine SAST and SCA to cover both internally written code and external dependencies.
-Use SAST to identify vulnerabilities in code written by your developers, and use SCA to scan for known vulnerabilities in open source and third-party components.

 SAST vs. DAST

+SAST scans your code at rest, without executing the application.
+DAST takes a more dynamic approach by integrating with the running application.
 Because of this key difference, static and dynamic application security testing detect different vulnerabilities at different stages of the SDLC, with DAST focusing on vulnerabilities related to runtime behavior and configuration.

 What Are the Best SAST Tools?

-Tool Key Focus & Unique Strength Ideal For
+Tool Key Focus & Unique Strength Ideal for

-SonarQube Code Quality + Security: Combines traditional SAST with technical debt tracking and clean code gates.
-Teams looking to bake security into a broader “Code Quality” and maintenance strategy.
+SonarQube Combines traditional SAST with technical debt tracking and clean code gates.
+Teams looking to bake security into a broader Code Quality and maintenance strategy.

 Explore our complete guide to the top SAST tools for 2026.